AshutoshKuinkel/AshutoshKuinkel/README.md

 ### 💻 About Me
 I'm a student and aspiring **Full-Stack Developer**, passionate about building web applications and exploring the world of **AI 🤖**.
-I love blending AI with web development to create smarter, interactive, and creative applications.
+I love blending AI with web/app development to create smarter, interactive, and creative applications.

-- 🌱 Currently learning: AI + Web Development integration
+- 🌱 Currently learning: Software engineering princples, system design
-- 👯 Looking to collaborate on: Full-stack projects, AI-powered web apps
+- 👯 Looking to collaborate on: Full-stack projects, AI-powered web apps, mobile apps
 - 💬 Ask me about: React, Node.js, MongoDB, Express, Python, Tailwind
 - 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ashutoshkuinkel/)